Lcfvs/rwin/README.md

 ``` JavaScript
 lib = rwin(paths, [dirname]);
 ```
 Where :

-`lib` : is the container that contains an accessor for each required modules
+`lib` : is an object that contains an accessor for each required modules

 `paths` : is an object that contains the accessor name paired with the module path